for conferences, workshops, authors/illustrators, teachers, and librarians.

 Making Compelling Nonfiction Picture Books.
 How to create lively and accessible nonfiction trade books - nature/science, biography, architecture/cities, and concept books.
 Using original primary sources, research (including going on location, interviews, etc); tricks/techniques/devices for engaging kids.
 "Gamification" (my books, other authors).
 Discuss text, graphics (use of illustration, photos, maps), more.
 Working with editors, getting content vetted, back matter, etc.

 The Gamification of Children's Media.
-Using simple games in children's media (interactive print trade books, apps, other media) to engage and teach.
+Using simple games, interactivity, and play in children's nonfiction trade print books, apps, and other media to engage and teach.
 Why visuals are so important to children (40% of whom are "visual learners").
 Using simple games in books helps children concentrate, problem-solve, collaborate, persevere, and set and achieve goals.
 I show examples from my work and that of other authors.
 (For publishing and creative audiences, this program can include taking the story or concept across multiple platforms [print books, ebooks, interactive apps, audio, websites or blogs, walk-in books, etc].
 Repurposing content.)